-An image will have at most one time axis as identified by having the CTYPE i value of TIME or one of the values listed in Table 1.
+An image will have at most one time axis as identified by having the CTYPE i value of TIME or one of the values listed in Table 2.
 Consequently, as long as the axis is identified through CTYPE i, there is no need to have axis number identification on the global time-related keywords.
 In addition, we expressly prohibit the specification of multiple time reference positions on this axis for alternate time coordinate frames, since this would give rise to complicated model-dependent non-linear relations between these frames.
-Hence, time scales TDB and TCB may be specified in the same image, but cannot be combined with any of the first nine time scales in Table 1; those first nine can be expressed as linear transformations of each other, too, provided the reference position remains unchanged.
+Hence, time scales TDB and TCB (or ET, to its precision) may be specified in the same image, but cannot be combined with any of the first nine time scales in Table 2; those first nine can be expressed as linear transformations of each other, too, provided the reference position remains unchanged.
 Time scale LOCAL is by itself, intended for simulations, and should not be mixed with any of the others.

 5.2.2.
-CDELT ia, CD i_ja and PC i_ja
+CDELT ia, CD i-ja and PC i-ja